Transport properties of hybrid single-bilayer graphene interfaces in magnetic field: Introduction

-Various works on the edge states of the hybrid interface attracted our interest.
-Inspired by the findings in Refs. \cite{M. Mirzakhani}, and \cite{Nakanishi}, we investigate the transport properties of SLG and AB-BLG junctions that can be created from the block shown in Fig. \ref{SLG-AB-BLG-SLG}.
-Our configuration consists of SLG, connected into an AB-BLG subjected to a magnetic field.
-As seen in Fig. \ref{SLG-AB-BLG-SLG}, this structure's ZZ junctions cannot have the same edge interface on both sides, therefore, they always have a pair of distinct ZZ boundaries, denoted ZZ1 and ZZ2.
-When considering this distinction, our conductance appears in the ZZ1 border to be independent of energy and exhibits antiresonances that tend to be $0$ for large values of the magnetic field, because of the coexistence of two propagating channels.
-Our findings show that the conductance depends on the width of the BLG for the highest energies, and the resonances become significant and dependent on the magnetic field.
-Turning now to the ZZ2 boundary, the conductance as a function of the magnetic field shows maxima, in contrast to the ZZ1 boundary, and by increasing the width of BLG and the Fermi energy, the conductance shows oscillation in the ZZ2 feature.
-The transmission probability is substantially influenced by boundaries and the ZZ1 boundary's confinement is more significant than the ZZ2 boundary's.
+{As seen in Fig. \ref{SLG-BLG-SLG}, the structure's ZZ junctions} cannot have the same edge interface on both sides, therefore, they always have a pair of distinct ZZ boundaries, denoted ZZ1 and ZZ2.
+When considering this distinction, {within the ZZ1 border, our conductance demonstrates a dependency on energy and exhibits antiresonances, approaching nearly zero under high magnetic field}, because of the coexistence of two propagating channels. {Our investigation demonstrates an intriguing conductance behavior in the bilayer graphene (BLG) system.
+This is due to the influence of both the BLG width and the magnetic field that is being used.
+Specifically, we have observed that the conductance exhibits a notable dependence on the width of the BLG, particularly at higher energies.
+This phenomenon arises due to the quantum confinement effect, which modifies the electronic states and energy levels within the system.
+Furthermore, the introduction of a magnetic field introduces a fascinating aspect to conductance behavior.
+The resonances in the transmission measurements become significant and display a clear dependence on the strength of the magnetic field.} Turning now to the ZZ2 boundary, the conductance as a function of the magnetic field shows maxima, in contrast to the ZZ1 boundary, and by increasing the width of BLG and the Fermi energy, the conductance shows oscillation in the ZZ2 feature. the transmission probability is substantially influenced by boundaries and the ZZ1 boundary's confinement is more significant than the ZZ2 boundary's. {Our analysis of the conductance behavior for ZZ1 and ZZ2, varying with the Fermi energy, revealed interesting trends.
+Notably, ZZ1 demonstrated higher conductance compared to ZZ2, while both regions showed a rapid decrease in conductance with increasing Fermi energy.
+These findings highlight the significant impact of the magnetic field on the conductive properties of ZZ1 and ZZ2, resulting in distinct conductance characteristics between the two regions.
+Our combined results of ZZ1 and ZZ2 presented in this study offer valuable insights into the overall transport properties of the system under investigation.
+One of the key observations is the conductance variation with respect to the applied magnetic field.
+Notably, a clear and consistent exponential-like trend emerges, revealing the system's strong sensitivity to changes in the magnetic field.}

+{Our findings may shed light on the intriguing phenomenon of Fabry-Perot oscillations in transmission behavior, which emerge as a consequence of quantum interference effects.
+Significantly, our work unveils a critical threshold dictated by the interlayer hopping term, below which a single propagating mode dominates, leading to the absence of oscillations or interference.
+The comprehensive analysis of the length, energy, and magnetic field influences on the transmission provides valuable insights into the intricate behaviors of this hybrid graphene system.
+These novel findings hold immense implications for various applications and research areas within the scientific community.}

 The present paper is structured as follows.
 In Sec. \ref{THEORY AND MODEL}, we consider an SLG/AB-BLG/SLG structure and use the full-band continuum model to establish the energy spectrum.
 We introduce formulation to describe two kinds of zigzag boundaries of the junction, zigzag-1 (ZZ1) and zigzag-2 (ZZ2) in Sec. \ref{Single-layer and bilayer junction}.
 Sec. \ref{RESULTS AND DISCUSSION} is devoted to the numerical analysis of our findings and comparison with literature.
 In Sec. \ref{Conclusion}, we summarize our main conclusions.
 In Appendix, we mainly formulate the details of the transfer matrix method for the SLG and BLG interfaces.